To instruct Ryan please contact our Clerks on +44 (0)20 7400 6400 or email firstname.lastname@example.org.

-In addition to prosecuting for the Crown Prosecution Service, Ryan frequently appears for Transport for London and the National Probation Service.
+Ryan prosecutes cases on behalf of the Crown Prosecution Service, Transport for London and the National Probation Service

 Prior to joining Chambers, Ryan spent a year working in the bribery and corruption division of the Serious Fraud Office on a long-running investigation into a former FTSE 100 company.
-He continues to maintain a keen interest in financial crime and during his pupillage he assisted one of the defence teams in a major insider dealing trial brought by the Financial Conduct Authority.
-He also has experience working on the first raft of Account Freezing Order applications brought by the National Crime Agency and the Metropolitan Police Service.
+He continues to maintain a keen interest in white collar crime and during his pupillage he assisted one of the defence teams in a major insider dealing trial brought by the Financial Conduct Authority.
+He also gained experience working on the first raft of Account Freezing Order (AFO) applications brought by the National Crime Agency and the Metropolitan Police Service.